While wrestling may not be as prevalent in gaming as it was in previous generations, the best wrestling games prove there’s still room for innovation.

 Platforms: Windows, PS4, PS5, Xbox One, Xbox Series X/S, Switch, Linux, Mac

-While not a traditional wrestling sim, A Gummy’s Life satisfies a similar need to pummel your opponents across an assortment of whacky and colorful environments.
+While not a traditional wrestling sim, A Gummy’s Life satisfies a similar need to punch your opponents across an assortment of whacky and colorful environments.

-The general premise is that gummies have taken over the city and begun setting up impromptu wrestling matches in the local football stadium, parks, and more.
+The premise sees gummies taking over the city to set up impromptu wrestling matches in the local football stadium, parks, and more.

 Taking control of a gummy, you’ll have to duke it out to the death using a variety of weapons as well as your bare candy fists.